A. W. Tozer: Personal life

+The scope of Tozer's ministry militated against a wholesome family life.
+Speaking engagements meant that he was away more than he was home.
+When he was actually in the house, he was in his bedroom study reading or writing.

 Death and legacy

-Tozer died on May 13, 1963, after suffering a heart attack.
+Tozer died on May 13, 1963, in Toronto, Ontario, Canada, after suffering a heart attack.
 He was buried in Chicago, and later the family had his remains reinterred at Ellet Cemetery, Akron, Ohio.
 A simple marker reads: A. W. Tozer—A Man of God.
 The Alliance Weekly ran a memorial issue with numerous tributes and excerpts.
-The same issue also featured “God’s Greatest Gift to Man," a transcription of his final sermon.
+The same issue also featured “God's Greatest Gift to Man", a transcription of his final sermon.

-A few months prior to his death, Tozer had submitted the manuscript to The Christian Book of Mystical Verse, which was released in 1964 as his final book.
+A few months prior to his death, Tozer had submitted the manuscript for The Christian Book of Mystical Verse, which was released in 1964 as his final book.
 His official publisher, Christian Publications, released many titles after his death, based on his magazine articles and sermon transcriptions.
 These continue in print with Moody Publishers.
-Several other publishers have released his public domain works.
+Several other publishers have released his public-domain works.

-In 2000, The Pursuit of God was named to Christianity Today’s list of 100 “Books of the Century.”
-In 2006, Knowledge of the Holy was named in “The Top 50 Books That Have Shaped Evangelicals.”
+In 2000, The Pursuit of God was named to Christianity Todays list of 100 “Books of the Century.”
+In 2006, Knowledge of the Holy was named in “The Top 50 Books That Have Shaped Evangelicals”.
 Contemporary Christian music artist Lauren Barlow of BarlowGirl later published a compilation of stories told by 59 artists, writers, and leaders about A.W.
-Tozer’s personal inspiration.
+Tozer's personal inspiration.